r-duh/MuXTalk/README.md

 ## Running MuXTalk with custom GRNs
 - Once MuXTalk is set up, we can also run it with user-defined GRNs.
 For this, we need to first add into our local MuXTalk folder (/path/to/MuXTalk_Docker_mount/) an edgelist file for the custom GRN named "customGRN_edges.csv".
 This file must have two columns, without headers, the first one for the source gene (or transcription factor) and the second one for the target gene. "custom_GRN" will also be the name of the input_GRN variable.
 Genes must have Gene Symbols as identifiers; MuXTalk will take care of all the ID conversions.
 - When we run MuXTalk with --input_GRN=custom_GRN with customGRN_edges.csv in /path/to/MuXTalk_Docker_mount/, MuXTalk will create the randomized versions of the GRN and store them in the /customGRN_A_GRN_sparr_rand_npz_files/ folder.
+This folder is initially empty and is populated as MuXTalk runs.
 This step will have to be only done once per each new GRN.

 ## What MuXTalk does, in a nutshell: